kellyluo25/recollectives/_posts/2021-08-08-seasons-twenty-one.md

 As the twentieth year of the millennia turned into the twenty-first, the days turned into months and the months have become a year and some change.
 Just like the rest of us, the seasons are scathing, bitter, and weary.

+I read something about the seasons this past year that I'll think about forever: "*the seasons no longer mark the passing of time but various failed bargains with nature.*" I've failed so many times.

 <br /><!--more-->

 <br/>